jintiang9079/sep10-freedom-project/prep/plan.md

 Re-word titles or texts in case people do not understand. [✅] - Completed [Date done: 05/07/25]

 * Least important task

+Revisions
+- Improve the style of the website, such as text colors.
+- Try more components and match the overall style and topic.